Public Policy Agenda

-Leaders who serve on the Chamber’s Public Policy Advisory Council offer specific expertise and perspectives in order to evaluate thoroughly these issues and their potential impact on businesses and the community.
-The Council’s charter is to advise and recommend specific positions on legislation to the Board of Directors that either support or detract from the Chamber’s core public policy agenda.
+Leaders who serve on the Gwinnett Chamber’s Public Policy Advisory Committee offer specific expertise and perspectives to thoroughly evaluate these issues and their potential impact on businesses and the community.
+The Committee’s charter is to advise and recommend specific positions on legislation to the Board of Directors that either support or detract from the Chamber’s core public policy agenda.
 The Gwinnett Chamber is strongly committed to the positions it adopts on public policy issues, believing they will provide the tools necessary to attract and retain high wage jobs, as well as improve the standard of living for citizens in Gwinnett and the metro Atlanta region.

 - Protect Georgia’s Reputation as a Leading State in Which to Do Business: Defend against legislative measures that would negatively affect our business climate, or would harm our ability to create, recruit, retain and expand jobs.